 Pentamidine is embryotoxic but not teratogenic in rats and rabbits.135

 Pneumonia during pregnancy increases rates of preterm labor and delivery.
-Pregnant women with pneumonia after 20 weeks’ gestation should be monitored for evidence of contractions (BIII
+Pregnant women with pneumonia after 20 weeks’ gestation should be monitored for evidence of contractions (BIII).

 Chemoprophylaxis for PCP should be administered to pregnant women the same as for other adults and adolescents (AIII).
 TMP-SMX is the recommended prophylactic agent.
-Given theoretical concerns about possible teratogenicity associated with first-trimester drug exposures, health care providers may consider using alternative prophylactic regimens such as aerosolized pentamidine or oral atovaquone during this period (CIII
+Given theoretical concerns about possible teratogenicity associated with first-trimester drug exposures, health care providers may consider using alternative prophylactic regimens such as aerosolized pentamidine or oral atovaquone during this period (CIII) rather than withholding chemoprophylaxis.

-Clinicians who are providing pre-conception care for HIV-infected women receiving PCP prophylaxis can discuss with their patients the option of deferring pregnancy until PCP prophylaxis can be safely discontinued; that is, until the CD4 cell count is >200 cells/mm3
+Clinicians who are providing pre-conception care for HIV-infected women receiving PCP prophylaxis can discuss with their patients the option of deferring pregnancy until PCP prophylaxis can be safely discontinued; that is, until the CD4 cell count is >200 cells/mm3 for 3 months (BIII).

 Recommendations for Prevention and Treatment of Pneumocystis Pneumonia (PCP)